horchi/linux-p4d/README.md

 ## WEB interface:

-The default username and password for the login is
+The default port of the WEB interface is 1111, The default username and password for the login is
 User: *p4*
 Pass: *p4-3200*